French literature

 Simplicity

-If there is complexity in Hugo’s novels, it is in the construction, in the architecture, or in the detail.
-In terms of psychology, however, do not look for Dostoyevsky in Victor Hugo.
-The characters are simple, agitated by impulses of violence or goodness but not very nuanced.
-They are cartoon characters.
-Nothing is further from them, for example, than the characters neither good nor bad of Flaubert’s Education Sentimentale.
+If there’s complexity in Hugo’s novels, it’s in the construction, in the architecture, or in the detail.
+When it comes to psychology, however, don’t look for Dostoyevsky in Victor Hugo.
+The characters are simple, driven by impulses of violence or goodness, but not very nuanced.
+They’re cartoon characters.
+Nothing is further removed from them, for example, than the neither-good-nor-bad characters of Flaubert’s Sentimental Education.

-Hugo is simple, but not naive: he knows the violence of men, their cowardice, all the dark shades of our species.
-But he is carried by an indestructible faith: once a man has seen, felt the light of goodness, he is capable of redemption.
+Hugo is simple, but not naïve: he knows the violence of men, their cowardice, all the dark shades of our species.
+But he is driven by an indestructible faith: once a man has seen and felt the light of goodness, he is capable of redemption.

 The people